 Application Applied

-Explanation on application of the practice The Notice of Annual General Meeting - "AGM" - is (as per normal practice) issued by the end of April in every year.
+Explanation on application of the practice •• The Notice of Annual General Meeting - "AGM" - is (as per normal practice) issued by the end of April in every year.
 The AGM is normally held in June of the same year.
 As such more than 28 days' notice is generally given to ensure shareholders have sufficient time read and understand the Notice, proposed resolutions and the contents of information (including and circulars) provided with said notice.
 The time also enables the shareholders to make arrangements to attend or send a proxy to the AGM.

-Explanation for : departure
+Explanation for :

+departure

-Large companies are re encouraged to complete t equired to complete the columns below.
-Non-large companies are he columns below.
+Large companies are rec quired to complete the columns below.
+Non-large companies are

+encouraged to complete th e columns below.

-Measure
+Measure :

 Timeframe